CDIL Faculty Development Fellowship

 • Clear articulation of learning goals and desired outcomes

-• Potential for applying new skills to research or teaching
+• Potential for applying new skills to research, teaching, and/or publishing

 • Alignment with CDIL’s training capabilities